 Department of Food science & Technology

-Karma Wangchuk is an Associate Lecturer and Head of the Department of Food Science and Technology at the College of Natural Resources, Royal University of Bhutan.
+Mr. Karma Wangchuk is an Associate Lecturer in the Department of Food Science and Technology at the College of Natural Resources, Royal University of Bhutan.
 He earned his Master of Science (MSc) and Bachelor of Science (BSc) degrees in Biotechnology from SRM Institute of Science and Technology, India, and has since built an academic career dedicated to advancing biotechnology education, food science research, and sustainable mountain agriculture.

 Throughout his career, he has held diverse academic and administrative positions within the Royal University of Bhutan, including Head of the Department of Food Science and Technology, Head of the Centre for Sustainable Mountain Agriculture, and Technical Laboratory Advisor.
 In these roles, he has contributed to strengthening research capacity, laboratory infrastructure, and interdisciplinary collaboration.